CUH Logo

 Volunteering for COVID-19 vaccine clinical trials

-People wishing to volunteer to support clinical trials can sign up for information on Covid-19 vaccine trials with the NHS COVID-19 Vaccine Research Registry.
+People wishing to volunteer to support clinical trials can sign up for information on Covid-19 vaccine trials with the NHS C (opens in a new tab)OVID (opens in a new tab)-19 Vaccine Research Registry (opens in a new tab).

 Anyone living in the UK can sign up online to take part in the trials through the NHS, giving permission for researchers to contact you if they think you’re a good fit.